ValneyFaria/Mint-Fixes/README.md

 # Mint-Fixes
-This repository is created to keep information about problems on Linux Mint and how I resolved

 VLC MEDIA PLAYER: "Codec Not Supported: VLC could not decode the format "h264" (H264 MPEG-4 AVC (part 10))":
 Description: The Players does not play a lot of common types of media.